-Student Affairs 36

-Dean of Student Affairs 36

-Student Government Association 36

-Academic Policies and Regulations

-Attendance Policy

-• Transfer Out Policy

-• Request for Withdrawal

-• Request for Transcripts

-• Request for Grades

-• Dropping a Class

-• Grading Policy and System

-Retake Exams

-Academic Probation

-Student Academic Grievance Policy

-Confidentiality of Student Records

-• Leave of Absence

-• MD5 Progression Policy

-Academic Freedom

-• Student Conduct

-Academic Dishonesty / Policy Violation

-• Dress Code

-• Infections / Communicable Diseases Policy

-NBME Exam Policy

-USMLE Step 1 Certification Process

-USMLE Step 2 Certification Process

-• Residency

-Medical Student Performance Evaluation (MSPE)

-• Graduation Requirements

-• Intellectual Property

-Acceptable Use of Computing and Information Technology Resources

-Useful Information for Travelers to St. Vincent 58

-Useful Information for Travelers to Anguilla 60

-A MESSAGE FROM CHAIRMAN OF THE BOARD OF TRUSTEES
+Student Affairs 3

+Dean of Student Affairs 3

+Student Government Association 3

+Academic Policies and Regulations 3

+Attendance Policy 3

+Transfer Out Policy 3

+Application for Withdrawal 3

+Request for Transcripts 3

+Request for Grades 3

+Dropping a Class 3

+Grading Policy and System 3

+Retake Exams 3

+Academic Probation 4

+Student Academic Grievance Policy 4

+Confidentiality of Student Records 4

+Leave of Absence 4

+Academic Inactivity Policy 4

+Academic Freedom 4

+Student Conduct 4

+Academic Dishonesty / Policy Violation 4

+USMLE Step 1 Certification Process 4

+USMLE Step 2 Certification Process 4

+Residency 4

+Medical Student Performance Evaluation (MSPE) 5

+Graduation Requirements 5

+Intellectual Property 5

+Acceptable Use of Computing and Information Technology Resources 5

+Jseful Information for Travelers to St. Vincent 5

+Iseful Information for Travelers to Anguilla 5.

+A MESSAGE FROM MR. RICHARD CONNOR

+CHAIRMAN OF THE BOARD OF TRUSTEES, SAINT JAMES SCHOOL OF MEDICINE

 Saint James School of Medicine (SJSM) is committed to providing a comprehensive medical education leading to the award of a Doctor of Medicine (MD) degree.
-As the cost of medical education increases and training institutions limit the number of applicants, SJSM fulfills a vital need by offering individuals throughout the world a chance to pursue their dream of medical career.
-We use our many year of experience in medical education to help motivated students become outstanding medical practitioners.
+As the cost of medical education increases and training institutions limit the number of applicants, SJSM fulfills a vital need by offering individuals throughout the world a chance to pursue their dream of a medical career.
+We use our many years of experience in medical education to help motivated students become outstanding medical practitioners.
 Enrollment is open to all applicants who have a commitment to practice medicine irrespective of race, color, creed, sex, age or religion.